NeoWebArchSeatBooking/SeatBookingAPI/readme.md

 ## Version: 1.0.0
 ## Pre-Requirements
-1.Depends on MySql and MongoDB datasources for Booking and Infra data's respectively 1.Requires Google user's token id as bearer token to access API.
+- Depends on MySql and MongoDB datasources for Booking and Infra data's respectively.
+- Requires Google user's token id as bearer token to access API.
-1.API using the https://github.com/NeoWebArchSeatBooking/IdentityAPI to authenticate & authorize the given token
+- API using the https://github.com/NeoWebArchSeatBooking/IdentityAPI to authenticate & authorize the given token

 ## API Reference
 ### /facilities